nerabits/Surge-Manual/rule/domain-based.md

 # Domain-based Rule

-There are 3 domain-based rule types.
+There are three domain-based rule types.

 #### DOMAIN

 `DOMAIN,www.apple.com,Proxy`

-Rule matches if the domain of request matches exactly.
+Rule matches if the domain of the request matches exactly.

 #### DOMAIN-SUFFIX